kiasarecool/espHome_media_volume_remote/README.md

 https://www.amazon.com/gp/product/B07D9NVJPZ/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1

 3D printed box
+STL provided

+You will also want (or you're gonna be soldering!)
-female to female jumper wires to make it all so much easier
+Female to female jumper wires
+AND

-you will also need to make 2 'Y' jumpers to feed an extra 3.3v and an extra ground. (all female ends)
+make 2 'Y' jumpers to feed an extra 3.3v and an extra ground to the componets. (all female ends)